swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 It works great, right?
 Maybe we should add a test for bimodal distributions...

+# Extra Information

+## Moving from Home to Work

+[Here](../local/Readme.md)'s a tutorial about how to get yourself set up for keeping your work at home and the office in sync.

 ## gitolite

 [Gitolite](https://github.com/sitaramc/gitolite) is a way for you to host